ruuda/blog/posts/a-reasonable-configuration-language.md

 but I am generally wary of tools that use lots of buzzwords, especially when it involves the words “modern” and “cloud native”.
 I should evaluate it properly at some point.
-Its documentation has
+It has [a page][kcl-compr]
-[a page comparing itself against other configuation languages][kcl-compr].
+comparing itself against other configuation languages.

 [**Nickel**](https://nickel-lang.org/)
 — [An attempt to create a language similar to Nix][nickel-intro],